CodeWithGoodness/Online_Voting_System/README.md

 ﻿# Online_Voting_System

 ## Description
 The online _voting_system is designed to make election processes more effective and less stressful.
 This involves the admins(election officials), voters and candidates.
-The candidates are to be added by the admins, hence only the admins snd voters can log in to this system.
+The candidates are to be added by the admins, hence only the admins and voters can log in to this system.
 The admins and voters have different actions they're able to perform.
 The database used for this project is SQL.
 ### Admins
 1. Adding admins: only a previously registered admin can add another admin.
 All admins have a common log in password.